Do you have an idea worth spreading?

 - Dream big.
 Strive to create the best talk you have ever given.
 Reveal something never seen before.
 Do something the audience will remember forever.
 Share an idea that could change the world.

 - Show us the real you.
 Share your passions, your dreams … and also your fears.
 Be vulnerable.
 Speak of failure as well as success.

 - Make the complex plain.
 Don’t try to dazzle intellectually.
 Don’t speak in abstractions.
 Explain!
 Give examples.
 Tell stories.
 Be specific.

 - Connect with people’s emotions.
 Make us laugh!
 Make us cry!

 - Don’t flaunt your ego.
 Don’t boast.
 It’s the surest way to switch everyone off.

 - If possible, don’t read your talk.
 Notes are fine.
-But if the choice is between reading or rambling, then read!
+But if the choice is between reading or rambling, then read.

 - You must end your talk on time.
-Doing otherwise is to steal time from the people that follow you.
+Doing otherwise is to steal time from the people that follow you, and could disqualify your talk from appearing on TEDxTalks YouTube channel.
 We won’t allow it.